Camera Lenses

 They will all shine in different situations.

 But!
-If I was forced to choose one of these lenses to use for my whole life, I’d choose the telephoto lens.
+If I were forced to choose one of these lenses to use for my whole life, I’d choose the telephoto lens.

-This may seem quite obvious, but you can’t deny that it does a really great job at compressing photos with astounding sharpness.
+This may seem quite obvious, but you can’t deny that it does a really great job of compressing photos with astounding sharpness.

-Telephoto lens photography is quite flexible too, making it a good choice for photographers who would like to mix it up.
+Telephoto lens photography is quite flexible, too, making it a good choice for photographers who like to experiment.

 Final Remarks